percona/pmm/docs/details/dashboards/dashboard-mysql-instance-summary.md

 - `query_cache_type=0`
 - `query_cache_size=0`

-Note that while you can dynamically change these values, to completely remove the contention point you have to restart the database.
+> While you can dynamically change these values, to completely remove the contention point you have to restart the database.

 ## MySQL Query Cache Activity